-Students who complete one of the Education Program options are prepared to collaborate, act, research, reflect, and work to challenge and transform oppressive educational systems into joyful and just ones.
+Students who complete one of the Education major options are prepared to collaborate, act, research, reflect, and work to challenge and transform oppressive educational systems into joyful and just ones.
 In keeping with the philosophy of the program, each course includes a field experience—from two hours each week to full-time practice teaching—through which students learn to integrate academic and experiential knowledge.

 More information about the Education Studies major can be found on Inside Bryn Mawr.